People With Disabilities

 - a recent passport photograph

 Each department's MDPH is responsible for matters concerning disability.

 National French associations for mental and physical disability

 Handicap.fr: French website with general information, articles, resources and legal information on a number of subdomains:

 Association des Paralysés de France: News, information and advice for people living with paralysis in France.

 Autisme France: National association helping autistic people and their families

 Leisure Time and Entertainment

 Calibre Audio Books is a UK charity that supplies audio books in English on cassette or disk to visually impaired and disabled people.
-The free service is available to members (registration can be made via the website).
+The service is available to members (registration can be made via the website) and is free, after having paid the administration fee.
 Free postal service is available to anywhere in Europe.